-Due to the complex electromagnetic environment in a robot, the testing of the effective detection range of an RFID Interaction Module must be carried out when all the modules of the robot are working properly (e.g. when the supercapacitor, power motor and wireless charging coil, etc. are in operation).
-If multiple operation modes are involved with the robot (e.g. the charging or discharge of the capacitor, or the motor at variable or uniform speed), the effective detection range of the RFID Interaction Module will have to be tested under the different operation modes.

-frequency signals (such as motor cables, RoboMaster Center Board, CAN cables and supercapacitors).
+- Due to the complex electromagnetic environment in a robot, the testing of the effective detection range of an RFID Interaction Module must be carried out when all the modules of the robot are working properly (e.g. when the supercapacitor, power motor and wireless charging coil, etc. are in operation).
+If multiple operation modes are involved with the robot (e.g. the charging or discharge of the capacitor, or the motor at variable or uniform speed), the effective detection range of the RFID Interaction Module will have to be tested under the different operation modes. - S124 The rear of the RFID Interaction Module should be free of interference from strong currents or highfrequency signals (such as motor cables, RoboMaster Center Board, CAN cables and supercapacitors).